Jacudibu/hexagon-tactics/docs/combat.md

 New combatants can either be trained (costing resources) or hired randomly after each encounter (costing money).
 Maybe the player can also attempt to tame wild monsters instead of defeating them.

+## Unit Placement

+At the start of combat, each player has to place their units on the battlefield.
+Units can only be placed into designated Spawn Zones.
+Once the maximum amount of placeable units have been placed, the actual combat starts.

 ## Turn Actions

 - Move: How many tiles a unit can move depends on the units class.
 A Unit can move, interact, and move again.